KarthikBhattar/Marvel/README.md

 # Marvel
-A super easy javascript frame work aimed to bridge the gap between js and node.
+A super easy javascript framework aimed to bridge the gap between js and node.